How Do I Prepare for an HR Leave of Absence?

 Unfortunately, as with many leaves of absence, they can come without warning.
 Often, if there’s a family emergency, health concerns, or other challenges that don’t allow them to be present at work, you’ll have little to no warning.

 If you do not have the luxury of preparing for a planned absence in advance, you can try to mitigate confusion or frustration by making sure to keep a functional job list up to date throughout the year for each employee.
-And, if possible, having a conversation with the departing staff to review pending emails or even completing an audit of what’s on their desk can help you be sure to capture the major duties being done by the suddenly absent staff member.
+And, if possible, having a conversation with the departing staff to review pending emails or even completing an audit of what’s on their desk can help you be sure to capture the major duties the suddenly absent staff member performs.

 There are many options for temporary and part-time fills that provide highly skilled individuals to meet an organization’s temporary needs.
-The American Staffing Association cites that there are nearly three million temporary and contract employees who work for America’s staffing companies during an average week.
-It’s worth noting that 21% of them are in professional/managerial roles and could fill a high-skill vacancy in areas such as HR.
+The American Staffing Association reports that U.S. staffing companies employ approximately two million temporary and contract employees who work for America’s staffing companies during an average week.
+This does not count those working on their own outside of an agency.
+Notably, one-fifth of these workers are in professional/managerial roles and could fill a high-skill vacancy in areas such as HR.
 For example, Clark Schaefer Strategic HR is one of those options that can provide an interim solution to your team.

-Regardless of how the leave of absence void is filled, be sure to be as transparent as you can (without breaking confidentiality or disclosing information that isn’t yours to share) with your team and your organization regarding the absence.
-If you begin to struggle with response times, deadlines, or quality, you’ll want to make sure any stakeholder is aware of the situation and can give you grace where possible.
+Regardless of how you fill the leave of absence void, be as transparent as you can (without breaking confidentiality or disclosing information that isn’t yours to share) with your team and your organization regarding the absence.
+If you begin to struggle with response times, deadlines, or quality, make sure any stakeholder is aware of the situation and can give you grace where possible.
 Communicating realistic deadlines here will be key.
 Consider all of your options to increase capacity and make the result work for you and your team.

 Thank you to Patti Dunham, MBA, MA, SPHR, SHRM-SCP, Director of HR Solutions for contributing to this HR Question of the Week.